 Cyclin-dependent kinases (CDKs) are a class of enzymes with many important functions.
 The role of CDKs in the regulation of the cell cycle in eukaryotes has been widely studied.
 As their name suggests, CDKs are dependent on proteins called cyclins as activators.
-Cyclins are so named because their concentrations vary in a cyclic fashion throughout the stages of the cell cycle.
-At the end of each phase of the cell cycle, certain cyclins are found at higher concentrations and activate CDKs in order for the cell cycle to progress.
+Cyclins are so named because their concentrations vary in a cyclic fashion throughout the stages of the cell cycle, certain cyclins are found at higher concentrations and activate CDKs in order for the cell cycle to progress.
 Figure 1 shows a graph of the concentrations of different cyclins in a human cell.